sgraf812/sgraf812.github.io/blog/2026-06-18-prop-at-the-top.md

 tags: Lean, Agda, Rocq, Haskell, type theory
 ---

-Lean's `Prop` confused me for a long time, but not propositions as types.
-That a proposition is a type and a proof a term of it, the Curry-Howard correspondence, is the whole point of a total language like Agda, and it gave me no trouble.
-(In Haskell it is more slogan than tool, scary to newcomers and pointless to practitioners, since the language is partial and `undefined` proves anything.)
-What took me years to place was Lean's separate sort `Prop`.
+Propositions as types never troubled me: a proposition is a type, a proof a term of it, the Curry-Howard correspondence.
+In Agda, a total language, it is the whole point; in Haskell it is more slogan than tool, scary to newcomers and pointless to practitioners, since the language is partial and `undefined` proves anything.
+The nimbus around it never reaches the subtle part: Lean's separate sort `Prop`.
+That took me years to make sense of.

 <!--more-->